harpreetsinghbajaj/problem_solving/two_sum/README.md

 they sum to target

 ### Main Scenario
-1. This shall describe the main scenario in black box section
+To solve the main scenario in black box section, follow the following steps:-
-2. Sort the array nums in ascending order
+1. Sort the array nums in ascending order
-3. calculate target/2
+2. calculate target/2
-4. Use binary search to divide the array into parts at target/2
+3. Use binary search to divide the array into parts at target/2
-5. Select a number from one part and seach for (target - number) in other part
+4. Select a number from one part and seach for (target - number) in other part

 ### Alternative Scenarios
 Describe all the possible sad scenarios

 #### Alternative Scenario 1
-Scenario 1
+To solve this scenario, the solution to main scenario has to be executed in absolute manner that is independent of the sign of numbers.

 #### Alternative Scenario 2
-Scenario 2
+To solve this scenario, the main scenario algorithm to be changed to divide the array in positive and negative numbers and then select a number in the negative array and search for target + mod(negative number) in the positive array to find the numbers.